-When we notice the most common signs of dry hair—dandruff, frizziness, breakage —we tend to be interested in quick-fix solutions.
+When we notice common problems with our hair—dandruff, frizziness, breakage —we tend to be interested in quick-fix solutions.
 When we see splitting ends, we get a trim.
 When our scalps get dry and flaky, we pick up a scalp scrub.
 And apparently when you're desperate for all-over moisture, you should actually reach into your pantry.
 Because mayonnaise has loads of purported benefits.

 It obviously sounds strange to use mayonnaise on your hair, but the condiment is packed with beneficial ingredients.
 For starters, egg yolks.
-Egg yolks are loaded with amino acids, which help promote hair growth by way of collagen and protein.
-They also carry vitamins A, E, D, biotin, folate, and fatty acids—all of which are nourishing the hair with moisture and helping to stimulate new cell growth.
+Egg yolks are loaded with amino acids, which can help promote hair growth.
+They also carry vitamins A, E, D, biotin, folate, and fatty acids—all of which may be nourishing to the hair.
 And that's just the egg yolks alone, my friends.

 Mayonnaise also contains vinegar.
 You've heard of a vinegar rinse, right?
-It's a crucial element for our strands on its own.
-Vinegar effectively assists in balancing the scalp's pH levels and controlling oil production.
-Add olive oil and lemon juice to the equation and you'll have stronger, tighter follicles in no time.
+Some claim it's a crucial element for our strands on its own.
+The idea is that vinegar may assist in balancing the scalp's pH levels.
+Add olive oil and lemon juice to the equation and you'll have stronger hair in no time.
 The results are apparently so dramatic that even Blake Lively uses mayonnaise on her famous head of hair, applying to strands before a shampoo to protect her ends from getting dry.

 How To Apply

 Now that you've allocated your mayo jar from the fridge to the shower, you'll want to get your strands wet before application.
 Scoop out the same amount of mayo as the amount of shampoo you normally use.
 In terms of application, think of it as a 2-in-1 shampoo and conditioner.
 Use it on the scalp the way you would massage in your shampoo, bringing it down to your ends the way you would work in your conditioner.
-Once fully coated, grab your shower cap and turn up the heat (literally, heat will allow mayo's beneficial properties to better penetrate your hair).
+Once fully coated, grab your shower cap and turn up the heat (literally).

 Apply your mayo mask when you first get in the shower, then complete the rest of your routine while it sets for 15 minutes to take advantage of the steam in your bathroom.